Open-Source-Armada/OSA-Coleopteran-Mk1/README.md

 # OSA-Coleopteran-Mk1
-Salvage variation of the Ghast, used for dangerous salvage runs, usually around moon city and arma.
+Salvage variation of the Ghast, used for dangerous salvage runs, usually around Moon City and Arma.

 //Specs//